Ataago/GO-BOT-Discord/README.md

 # Intial Bot Setups

-- Make an admin role named as 'admin'
+- Create an Admin role named as `admin`
 - Enter command `go set_admin_role`
+>this is test

 # Want to host the BOT?